raspibolt/raspibolt/guide/lightning/cln.md

                        --pid-file=/run/lightningd/lightningd.pid'
 ```

-* With this change, CLN requires you to enter the password on every restart.
+* With this change CLN requires you to enter the password on every restart.
 To automate this follow the steps below to auto-unlock on startup.

 ### Auto-Unlocking on Startup

-* As user "cln", create a password file to auto-unlock on startup (equivalent to LND's wallet password) and enter the choosen encryption password from above step.
+* As user "cln", create a password file to auto-unlock on startup (equivalent to LND's wallet password) and enter the choosen encryption password from the step above.

 ```sh
 nano ~/.clnpw